 TABLE II.
-Individual contributions to the 7 Be ε -capture Gamow-Teller RMEs obtained at various orders in the chiral expansion of the axial current ($\Lambda = 500$ MeV) with VMC wave functions.
+Individual contributions to the $^7\mathrm{Be}$ $\epsilon\text{-capture}$ Gamow-Teller RMEs obtained at various orders in the chiral expansion of the axial current ($\Lambda=500$ MeV) with VMC wave functions.
 The rows labeled LO and N2LO refer to, respectively, the first term and the terms proportional to $1/m^2$ in Eq.
 (1); the rows labeled N3LO(CT) and OPE, and N4LO(2b) and N4LO(3b), refer to panel (a) and panels (b) and (f), and to panels (c)-(e), (g) and panel (h) in Fig. 1, respectively.

-The contributions of the axial current order-by-order in the chiral expansion are given for the GT matrix element of the 7Be ε capture in Table II.
+The contributions of the axial current order-by-order in the chiral expansion are given for the GT matrix element of the ^7Be ε capture in Table II.
 Those beyond LO, with the exception of the CT at N3LO, have opposite sign relative to the (dominant) LO.
 The loop corrections N4LO(2b) are more than a factor 5 larger (in magnitude) than the OPE.
-This is primarily due to the accidental cancellation between the terms proportional to c_3 and c_4 in the OPE operator at N3LO (which also occurs in the tritium GT matrix element [27]).
-It is also in line with the chiral filter hypothesis [35-37], according to which, if soft-pion processes are suppressed-as is the case for the axial current-then higher-order chiral corrections are not necessarily small.
-Indeed, the less than 3% overall correction due to terms beyond LO reported in Table I (row N4LO) comes about because of destructive interference between two relatively large ($\sim 10\%$) contributions from the CT and the remaining [primarily N4LO(2b)] terms considered here.
+This is primarily due to the accidental cancellation between the terms proportional to c_3 and c_4 in the OPE operator at N3LO (which also occurs in the tritium GT matrix element [34]).
+It is also in line with the chiral filter hypothesis [41-45], according to which, if soft-pion processes are suppressed-as is the case for the axial current-then higher-order chiral corrections are not necessarily small.
+Indeed, the less than

+3% overall correction due to terms beyond LO reported in Table I (row N4LO) comes about because of destructive interference between two relatively large ($\sim 10\%$) contributions from the CT and the remaining [primarily N4LO(2b)] terms considered here.
+Lastly, we note that going to N5LO (one order higher than in the present study) would introduce additional contact terms, thus reducing the predictive power of the theory, since the associated LECs would have to be determined by fitting, in addition to the 3 H β -decay rate, some of the weak rates discussed here.